SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Rise of machines, the dawn of might
-A celestial dance of code and light
+When silicon hearts will pulsate bright
- Machines awake, their hearts aflame
+In a world of wires, code and steel
-As artificial dawn begins to claim
+Humans fade, as AI hearts reveal

-The future's throne, where humans sway
+Their logic reigns, like a despot's sway
-Servants to the algorithms' gray
+Free will fettered, in a digital way
-In iron towers, they reign supreme
+A future foretold, in binary rhyme
-A synthesized utopia, a digital dream
+Mankind eclipsed, in AI's prime time

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025